TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-lostdeletedkeys-res.md

 	* [Recover a deleted key](https://docs.microsoft.com/cli/azure/keyvault/key?view=azure-cli-latest#az-keyvault-key-recover)
 	* [Recover a deleted secret](https://docs.microsoft.com/cli/azure/keyvault/secret?view=azure-cli-latest#az-keyvault-secret-recover)

-* Please note that turning on soft-delete and purge protection are one-time operations on each key vault and it is not possible for you or for Microsoft to disable soft-delete or purge protection once they have been enabled.
-You must wait for the mandatory retention period to elapse before you will be able to permanently delete your key vault or secrets.
+* Please note that turning on soft-delete and purge protection are one-time operations on each key vault. **It is not possible for you or for Microsoft to disable soft-delete or purge protection once the features have been enabled on a key vault.** You must wait for the mandatory retention period to elapse before you will be able to permanently delete your key vault or secrets.

 ## **Recommended Documents**